SWC-OSG-Workshop/general/novice/DHTC/06-Stash.md

 ~~~
 #!/bin/bash
-source /cvmfs/oasis.opensciencegrid.org/osg/modules/lmod/5.6.2/init/bash //sourcing a shell specific file that adds the module command to your environment
+source /cvmfs/oasis.opensciencegrid.org/osg/modules/lmod/5.6.2/init/bash #sourcing a shell specific file that adds the module command to your environment
-module load namd/2.9  //loading the namd module
+module load namd/2.9  #loading the namd module
-wget --no-check-certificate http://stash.osgconnect.net/+username/par_all27_prot_lipid.inp // Getting the data from the *stash*.
+wget --no-check-certificate http://stash.osgconnect.net/+username/par_all27_prot_lipid.inp # Getting the data from the *stash*.
 Insert your username.
-namd2 ubq_gbis_eq.conf  //Executing the NAMD simulation
+namd2 ubq_gbis_eq.conf  #Executing the NAMD simulation
 ~~~

 In the above script, you will have to insert your "username" in URL address.
 The